LockDown Browser & Proctoring Privacy F.A.Q.s

 Is every online quiz proctored?

-Do I have to pay to use Honorlock?
+Do I have to pay to use Respondus LockDown Browser?

-No. The University of Wisconsin-Parkside pays the licensing fee for Honorlock's proctoring services.
-The Google Chrome Honorlock extension, which is required for any Honorlock-enabled Canvas quizzes, is free to everyone.
+No. The University of Wisconsin-Parkside pays the licensing fee for Respondus's proctoring service.

-Just like student grades and assignment submissions, the only person who will see a student's Honorlock results is the instructor(s) of the course.
-UW-Parkside Canvas administrators also have access Honorlock results by virtue of being an administrator, but they will never look at any quiz or proctoring results without the instructor first asking them to check something on their behalf.
+Just like student grades and assignment submissions, the only person who will see a student's proctoring results is the instructor(s) of the course.
+UW-Parkside Canvas administrators also have access to proctoring results by virtue of being an administrator, but they will never look at any quiz or proctoring results without the instructor first asking them to check something on their behalf.

 Student privacy laws protect student identities and therefore prevent any information or footage from being shared or sold to third parties.

-Honorlock uses an automated process to flag timestamps in footage where it believes violations may have occurred.
+Respondus Monitor uses an automated process to flag timestamps in footage where it believes violations may have occurred.
 It's entirely up to instructor discretion on whose footage they view, if any at all.
-If the student's quiz attempt isn't given a medium or high probability rating for potential cheating, then chances are that no one ever opens that student's footage in the first place.
+If the student's quiz attempt isn't given a high priority review rating for potential cheating, then chances are that no one ever looks at that student's footage in the first place.

 The only reason that additional parties would gain access to recorded footage would be for disputing evidence of academic misconduct.
 Other university staff may be given access to view the footage if a student is disputing a claim of academic misconduct.
 Finally, footage can be legally subpoenaed if bizarre circumstances led to a crime being recorded in the background of a student's proctored webcam footage.